-In this work, we develop an operational framework from a kinematic respect to unify the control dynamics of both classical systems and (closed and open) quantum continuous-variable systems under time-dependent Hamiltonian.
-Our theory is fundamentally built upon the dialogue between the generating function on the differential manifold of ancillary canonical variables and the gauge potential for ancillary operators.
-In particular, the nonadiabatic dynamics of classical systems is formulated in terms of time-dependent canonical variables by a simplectic transformation over the original ones, which is determined by the generating function.
-The transformed Hamiltonian satisfies the Hamilton-Jacobi equation~\cite{Arnol2013mathematical,Landau2013course} if and only if the ancillary variables satisfy the Liouville equation for the original Hamiltonian.
-In this case, the ancillary variables become dynamical invariants governing the system trajectory.
-The Liouville equation can be mapped to the Heisenberg equation for time-dependent ancillary bosonic operators up to a gauge field on the standard second quantization~\cite{Dirac1925Fundamental}.
-The ancillary operators are related to the original bosonic operators through the same symplectic matrix as its classical counterpart, establishing a manifold structure captured by the gauge potential.
+In this work, we develop an operational framework from a geometric perspective to unify the dynamical control over classical and quantum continuous-variable systems under time-dependent Hamiltonian.
+It establishes, for the first time, a systematic connection between quantum control for Hermitian and non-Hermitian systems and analytical mechanics as a synthesis of canonical transformation, Hamilton-Jacobi theory, Liouville equation, dynamical invariant, and symplectic transformation.
+Our theory is fundamentally built on the dialogue between the generating function for both original and ancillary canonical variables and the gauge potential for ancillary operators.
+In particular, the nonadiabatic dynamics of classical systems is formulated in terms of time-dependent canonical variables by a symplectic transformation determined by the generating function.
+The transformed Hamiltonian satisfies the Hamilton-Jacobi equation~\cite{Arnol2013mathematical,Landau2013course} if and only if the ancillary variables satisfy the Liouville equation with the original Hamiltonian.
+In this case, the ancillary variables become dynamical invariants governing the quantum trajectory.
+The Liouville equation is mapped to the Heisenberg equation for time-dependent ancillary bosonic operators up to a gauge field on the standard second quantization~\cite{Dirac1925Fundamental}.
+The ancillary operators are related to the original bosonic operators through the same symplectic transformation matrix as its classical counterpart, establishing a manifold structure captured by the gauge field.
 In both Hermitian and non-Hermitian systems, we prove that the Heisenberg equation for the ancillary operators constitutes a sufficient condition for both constrained exact solutions to the time-dependent Schr\"odinger equation and system controllability.
-As a paradigmatic example of running our universal framework, we demonstrate how to generate both single-mode and two-mode squeezed states of much higher squeezing levels than the existing protocols, in which we employ the non-Hermitian Hamiltonian rigourously consistent with the Lindblad master equation~\cite{Metelmann2015Nonreciprocal,Wang2019Nonreciprocity}.
+As a paradigmatic example of running our framework, we propose to generate both single-mode and two-mode squeezed states of much higher squeezing levels than the existing protocols, in which we employ the non-Hermitian Hamiltonian rigorously derived from the adjoint Lindblad master equation~\cite{Metelmann2015Nonreciprocal,Wang2019Nonreciprocity}.